At last, Beyoncé announces Renaissance Tour with July 20 date in Minneapolis

-While most of the other major names in pop, rock and country music are bringing their 2023 tours indoors to the notoriously echoy U.S. Bank Stadium, Beyoncé will land back at the Gophers' outdoor football stadium instead this summer.
+While most of the other major names in pop, rock and country music are bringing their tours indoors to the notoriously echoy U.S. Bank Stadium nowadays, Beyoncé will land back at the Gophers' outdoor football stadium instead this summer.

 Queen Bey's 47-date stadium trek across the globe was announced Wednesday morning, with a kickoff date of May 10 in Stockholm.
 Minneapolis is the tour's fourth stop in America, preceding a July 22 date at Soldier Field in Chicago and well before a Sept.
 18 show at Arrowhead Stadium in Kansas City.